5K Training Explained : What Is Zone 5 / VO2 Max?

 Key Indicators:

-• Breathing: Very hard, no ability to speak
+• Breathing: Deep, heavy and difficult to control.
+No ability to speak

-• Form: Begins to break down near the end of each rep
+• Form: Begins to wobble in the final seconds of each rep

 Common Mistakes with Zone 5 Training